Property Red Flags to Watch for When Buying a House

 If approval is missing and the seller won't fix it before transfer, you inherit the problem.
 Use that as a negotiating point for a price reduction, or walk away.

-A geyser hums unseen in the ceiling.
-Wiring pulses behind the walls.
-Plumbing runs beneath the floor.
-These are the systems that keep the house working, and many buyers never ask how old they are.
-One family discovered this the hard way when their geyser burst within months of moving in, flooding the lounge.
-It had been two decades old, well past its expected lifespan.
+A geyser sits unseen in the ceiling, wiring runs behind the walls, and plumbing runs under the floor.
+These are the systems that keep a home working, and many buyers never ask how old they are, which is one of the questions worth asking at every viewing.
+One family found out the hard way when their geyser burst within months of moving in and flooded the lounge.
+It was two decades old, well past its expected life.

 Lifespans to watch